jscaldwell55/redteam_datacopy_ext/README.md

 Platform Detection

-Uses detectHostnames and detectPathnames arrays in the config.
+Uses detectHostnames and detectPathnames arrays in the config. <br>
 Supports "*" wildcard for local files or any domain.

 Data Flow

-Extract:
+Extract: <br>
-User clicks "Extract" on a source page. extractDataFromSource() uses config selectors to scrape data.
+User clicks "Extract" on a source page. <br>
+extractDataFromSource() uses config selectors to scrape data. <br>
 Data is saved to chrome.storage.local as formFillerExtractedData.

-Fill:
+Fill: <br>
-User clicks "Fill" on a target page. fillGoogleForm() retrieves stored data.
+User clicks "Fill" on a target page. <br>
+fillGoogleForm() retrieves stored data. <br>
-Maps data keys to form fields using selectors or label keywords. fillElement() sets values and dispatches events for compatibility.
+Maps data keys to form fields using selectors or label keywords. <br>
+fillElement() sets values and dispatches events for compatibility. <br>